feveal/com.plasma.baro/README.md

 The Plasmoid is integrated  with the rest.

 ## Description:
+Plasmoid for KDE Desktop

+(Version 1.3) This version adds new icons that were missing for some weather servers.
+Also some servers add text strings to image names which caused the image not to be found, this problem has been fixed.

-Plasmoid for KDE Desktop (Version 1.2) This version fixes some minor bugs that appear on console.
+(Version 1.2) This version fixes some minor bugs that appear on console.
 Also added a refresher for lunar data.

 ## Authors and acknowledgment:
 Fernando Velez (feveal@hotmail.com), but using routines from other authors ( xyz.relativity@gmail.com , zrenfire@gmail.com )